philip344/solar_project/README.md

 ## Project Overview

-This project was part of my Year 12 Computer Science course to investigate control systems.
+This project was part of my year 12 computer science course to investigate control systems.
 I chose to design a solar tracker using an Arduino Uno to maximize light capture by aligning a solar panel with the sun as it moves.

 Although the initial design included four photoresistors and two degrees of freedom, this implementation uses two photoresistors and a single servo motor, achieving one degree of freedom.
 This simplified version still demonstrates the core functionality of a solar tracker by rotating to follow the brightest light source in one axis.